AlfrescoLabs/alfresco-gradle-plugins/README.md

 }
 ```

-then add each plugin you want to use:
+4. Add each plugin you want to use:

 ```groovy
 apply plugin: 'alfresco-war-dependencies'   // optional